mcadariu/simd-playground/README.md

 * converting the solutions to Rust
 * annotating with visualisations for easier understanding
-* determine throughput numbers obtained on my Apple MacBook Pro laptop
+* run the benchmark to obtain throughput numbers